The best offset smoker 2021 – BBQ Grill Academy goes hunting.

 - Buil quality is exceptional and expected as these grills are handcrafted using 13 gauge heavy-duty metal.

-- Impressive cooking capacity can feed 50 to 70 people and plenty of square inches of cooking.
+- Large cooking space.
+Impressive cooking capacity can feed 50 to 70 people and plenty of square inches of cooking.

 - Cooking Capacity is versatile and impressive, capable of cooking a whole pig 30 to 40 pounds.

-- The cooking chamber offers plenty of space for pork butts, briskets, and ribs.
+- The cooking surface offers plenty of space for pork butts, briskets, and ribs.

 - The firebox in this grill is constructed out of quarter-inch metal.
 An upgraded insulated firebox is available, which will help outside the firebox get too hot.